lululuyuanyuanyuanGe/LuPlayground/crewAI/guide_creator_flow/output/complete_guide.md

 3. **Geographical Diversification**: Consider international investments to lessen reliance on the domestic market, as global events can affect regions differently.

-4. **Regular Rebalancing**: Maintain your desired asset allocation by periodically rebalancing your portfolio—selling assets that have increased in value and buying those that have decreased—to keep your portfolio aligned with your original allocation.
+4. **Regular Rebalancing**: Maintain your desired asset allocation by periodically rebalancing your portfolioï¿½selling assets that have increased in value and buying those that have decreasedï¿½to keep your portfolio aligned with your original allocation.

 ## Practical Exercise